tlswg/tls13-spec/draft-ietf-tls-tls13.md

   correlating sessions unless tickets are reused.
 Note: because ticket lifetimes are restricted to a week, 32 bits is enough to represent any plausible age, even in milliseconds.

-context
-: An optional context value that can be used for anti-replay (see below).
-{:br }

 A server MUST validate that the ticket_age is within a small tolerance of the time since the ticket was issued (see {{replay-time}}).